Responsible: Ing. Marie Kovandová

 Information about the composition of the FCE Disciplinary Commission is available here: Disciplinary Commission — FCE CTU (cvut.cz)

-He has two small children and spends all his free time with his family.
-He is interested in modern technology, and if he had more time, he would devote part of it to computer games.
-He enjoys searching the objectively best possible solutions to various situations.
-He is a teacher at heart and loves disseminating and sharing knowledge of all sorts.
+He has three small children and devotes all his free time to his family.
+He is interested in modern technology, and if he had more time, he would also spend some of it on computer games.
+He enjoys searching for the objectively best possible solutions to various situations.
+At heart, he is a teacher who enjoys spreading and sharing knowledge of all kinds.

 Ombudsmen